 - buonasera (from 5.00pm to midnight and beyond)

-- buonanotte (You say "buonanotte" to someone late at night before you or someone else goes to sleep)
+- buonanotte (You say "buonanotte" if you or someone else goes to bed)

 You can use buongiorno, buonasera, ciao when you arrive and when you leave.

 You can use buon pomeriggio, buonanotte when you or someone else leaves

 That's worth knowing.
 I was especially interested to learn that you can say "Buon pomeriggio" at midday to wish someone a good afternoon.